To gain experience using graphs and topological sorting.

 One algorithm for topological sorting is given below:

-When you are done, submit your program by emailing your code to email@example.com.
+When you are done, submit your code for this program on Canvas.